About the Centre

 The provision at Hempland Primary School also provides a deaf peer group for deaf children, giving them opportunities to communicate and play with other deaf children and deaf adults.

-Our aims for the deaf children coming to the central provision at Hempland Primary School, are for them:
+Our aims for the deaf children coming to the central provision at Hempland Primary Academy, are for them:

 - To make good educational progress and reduce or close any attainment gap that may exist between them and their peers on entry to school